2022 Vestavia Hills church shooting

-The Vestavia Hills church shooting occurred on June 16, 2022, at 6:22 p.m. local time in Vestavia Hills, a suburb of Birmingham, Alabama.
+The Vestavia Hills church shooting occurred on June 16, 2022, at 6:22 p.m. local time in Vestavia Hills, a suburb of Birmingham, Alabama, United States.
 A man entered the St. Stephen's Episcopal Church and opened fire during a potluck meeting, which the church had previously advertised.
-Two people were killed at the scene, a third died later in hospital, and the suspect is subsequently in custody.
+Two people were killed at the scene, a third died later in hospital, and the suspect was subsequently in custody.
 The suspect was a 70-year-old Birmingham man named Robert Findlay Smith (born December 23, 1951), a gun dealer.
 On May 2, 2023, Smith pled guilty in the shooting and was sentenced to life without parole.

 Shooting

 The shooter opened fire, killing three, and was stopped when a 79-year-old male, later identified as retired investigator James W. Musgrove Jr., whacked him over the head with a folding chair, took his gun, and pistol whipped him, thus subduing the assailant.
 Musgrove was later awarded the Carnegie medal for his actions.